Some systems can gravity feed water from a unit but in some cases an HVAC system must use a pump when it is too low for gravity to remove the water.

 Once the holding tank reaches a certain level the pump turns on and pumps out the water.

-The line coming from the HVAC system is almost always a 3/4 in PVC pipe.
+The line coming from the HVAC system is often a 3/4 in PVC pipe but can be any hose attachment.

 The line pumping water from a home is most always a clear tube.